 - a.
 As school districts prepare for the upcoming school year, instructional plans that are flexible, promote innovation, and take advantage of the strengths of school leaders, teachers, students, and family and community members will be best suited to adapt to changing learning environments as may be necessary. - b.
+Tutoring and after school clubs will be provided after school, and during a period of school wide virtual instruction to accelerate learning opportunities and to promote the social emotional health of students and staff. - c.
 In crafting an instructional plan, the school district should consider the following: - i.
 Develop a shared understanding among staff, students, and families across grade-levels and schools regarding learning expectations, and anticipated environments, and expectations for interactions to ensure all students have access to high-quality instruction. - ii.
 Design for student engagement and foster student ownership of learning. - iii.
 Develop students' meta-cognition. - iv.
 Collaborate with school leaders and educators to determine what types of supports are needed for effective pedagogical approaches - v.
-Assessment - c.
-For the purposes of this Plan, the different assessment types are as follows: pre-assessment; formative; interim; and summative. - d.
-Online pre-assessments and formative assessments should be leveraged to support the evaluation of student strengths and the areas for improvement, and to inform next steps, including determining whether remediation is required for an entire group of students or on an individual student basis. - e.
+Assessment - d.
+For the purposes of this Plan, the different assessment types are as follows: pre-assessment; formative; interim; and summative. - e.
+Online pre-assessments and formative assessments should be leveraged to support the evaluation of student strengths and the areas for improvement, and to inform next steps, including determining whether remediation is required for an entire group of students or on an individual student basis. - f.
 Pre-assessments administered at the start of instructional units should be limited to informing instruction plans with respect to gaps in the mastery of standards while continuing to move students forward at current grade-level. - i.
 Such pre-assessments should be incorporated into regular classroom activities and to the greatest extent practicable, should not interfere with student learning opportunities